 We would like to acknowledge Dr. Nathalie MacDermott and Dr. Rhiannon George-Carey who have have acted as coordinators and have contributed to the preparation of the proposal for this Research Topic.

-***Due to the exceptional nature of the COVID-19 situation, Frontiers is currently waiving all article publishing charges for COVID-19-related research in this Research Topic.
+***Given the exceptional nature of the COVID-19 situation, Frontiers is waiving all article publishing charges for COVID-19-related research in this Research Topic.
 Please note that manuscripts must be submitted by the deadline of December 31st.***

 Keywords: COVID-19, Women's Health, Pregnancy